sabudanakichdi/to-do-list-with-friends/README.md

 -	Notifications: Receive notifications for task assignments and updates using push notifications and emails.
 -	Search and Filters: Enable users to search for tasks and apply filters based on various criteria.
 -	Analytics and Reporting: Provide insights into task completion rates, group productivity, and individual contributions.
--	Notifications: Implement email and push notifications for task updates, reminders, and important announcements.

 ## Technology Feature: